Wenyue2022/Openscience/README.md

 Download ZIP

+Extract the ZIP
-Unzip into one folder, rename the folder as /ImSAnE Set the file path wherever you want
+Set the file path wherever you want
-E.g. C:/ImSAnE in windows or /User/Shared/ImSAnE
+E.g. C:\ImSAnE in windows or \User\Shared\ImSAnE

-create a subfolder within ImSAnE, rename it as /external copy the following files from /ImSAnE into /external :
+create a subfolder within ImSAnE, rename it as /external copy the following files from \ImSAnE into \external :
 - Fseries.m
 - ellipseFit.m
 - rotationmat3D.m